evansloan/collection-log/README.md

 ![](https://i.imgur.com/zz90og4.png)

 Right click the collection log and select "export" to save your collection log data into a file located at `<user directory>/.runelite/collectionlog`

+Upload your collection log data to [OSRS Collection Log](https://osrscollectionlog.com/) to share your progress!